truvhq/demo-react-native/README.md

 ```

-Then press `i` to open in iOs emulator or user `Expo Go` app to run it on your device
+Then press `i` to open in iOs emulator or use `Expo Go` app to run it on your iOS or Android device